SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

 - Other STA instance configurations can be modified if required in `default_wifi_client_profile` configuration structure.

 Open the ``demo_config.h`` file.
 Configure the following parameters.
+- Refer to connection string from [Appendix](#appendix) 1.3.1 step 5 to define below macros:
   - IoTHub hostname.
   	```c
   	#define democonfigHOSTNAME              YOUR IOT HUB HOSTNAME HERE